John Dunning (detective fiction author)

-John Dunning (born January 9, 1942) is an American writer of non-fiction and detective fiction.
-He is known for his reference books on old-time radio and his series of mysteries featuring Denver bookseller and ex-policeman Cliff Janeway.
+John Dunning (January 9, 1942 – May 23, 2023) was an American writer of non-fiction and detective fiction.
+He was known for his reference books on old-time radio and his series of mysteries featuring Denver bookseller and ex-policeman Cliff Janeway.

-Life
+Early life and career

-Born in Brooklyn, New York in 1942, Dunning moved to his father's hometown of Charleston, South Carolina, at the age of three.
+Born in Brooklyn, New York, in 1942, Dunning moved to his father's hometown of Charleston, South Carolina, at the age of three.
 In 1964 he left his parents' home and moved to Denver, Colorado, where, after a time working as a stable hand at a horse racing track, he got a job at The Denver Post.
-In 1970 he left the newspaper and took up writing novels, while pursuing a variety of jobs.
+In 1970 he left the newspaper and took up writing, while pursuing a variety of jobs.
 Partly because of trouble with his publishers, in 1984 he stopped writing and opened a store specializing in second-hand and rare books called the Old Algonquin Bookstore.
-At the urging of fellow authors, he returned to the world of novels in 1992 with his first Cliff Janeway novel, Booked to Die.
-In 1994 he closed the store and continued it as an internet and mail order business called Old Algonquin Books.
+At the urging of fellow authors, he returned to the world of writing and in 1992 his first Cliff Janeway mystery novel, Booked to Die was published.
+In 1994 he closed the store and with his wife continued it as an internet and mail order business called Old Algonquin Books.

-Dunning lives in Denver with his wife Helen.